Hi-riser: Overview

-Most hi-riser enthusiasts agree that a "donk" traditionally is a 1971-1976 Chevrolet Impala or Caprice.
+Most enthusiasts agree that a "donk" traditionally is a 1971-1976 Chevrolet Impala or Caprice.
 They were given this name because the "Impala" logo was referred to as a "donkey" by owners, or "donk" for short.
-To complement the sloping rear, the suspension of donks are frequently higher in the front end than the rear, resulting in a nose-up stance.
-Other hi-risers are usually raised evenly, resulting in a more or less level stance.
-A "box" is a sub-type of hi-riser, usually a malaise era Impala or Caprice with a boxy or squared-off front and rear end.
-Other malaise era models that are frequently made into hi-risers include the G-body Buick Regal, Oldsmobile Cutlass, Chevrolet El Camino, Pontiac Grand Prix, and Pontiac Bonneville.
+Other common terms include "box" or "box Chevy", which typically refers to a malaise era Impala or Caprice sedan with a boxy design, and "bubble", which typically refers to a 1990s Chevrolet Caprice or Impala.

-The most popular vehicles for these types of modifications are late 20th century, full-size, rear wheel drive sedans and coupes manufactured by General Motors, namely the Chevrolet Impala, Chevrolet Caprice, Buick Roadmaster, Oldsmobile 98, Cadillac DeVille, Cadillac Seville, Cadillac Fleetwood, Cadillac Fleetwood Brougham, and Cadillac Brougham, as well as mid-size cars such as the Chevrolet Monte Carlo, Buick Century, and Oldsmobile Cutlass Supreme.
-Full-size Ford models such as the Ford Crown Victoria, Lincoln Town Car, and Mercury Grand Marquis are also popular, largely due to the ability to buy used Ford Crown Victoria Police Interceptors for low prices.
+The most popular vehicles for these types of modifications are late 20th century, full-size, rear wheel drive sedans and coupes manufactured by General Motors, particularly the Chevrolet Impala, Chevrolet Caprice, Buick Roadmaster, Oldsmobile 98, Cadillac DeVille, Cadillac Seville, Cadillac Fleetwood, Cadillac Fleetwood Brougham, and Cadillac Brougham, as well as mid-size cars such as the Chevrolet Monte Carlo, Buick Century, and Oldsmobile Cutlass Supreme.
+Other commonly used platforms include full-size Ford models such as the Ford Crown Victoria, Lincoln Town Car, and Mercury Grand Marquis; Chrysler and Dodge models such as the 300, Charger (2005), and Dodge Challenger (2008); and various models of SUVs and pickup trucks, notably the Cadillac Escalade.